RodeoYeeHa/behave2unitgen/README.md

 Use JSON as data format
 -----------------------

-Let's have a look back to the @When.
-There, we have two separate parameters.
-Therefore, we provived two separate getter-methods "getLastname()" and "getOwner()".
+Let's have a look back at method that is annotated with @When.
+There, we read two separate parameters.
 Wouldn't it be nice to have both values in one objects?

 One way to have this is to use JSON as data format!
-To use this, you must not forget to include the following dependancy into your gradle-script:
+To use this, you must not forget to include the following dependency into your gradle-script:

     testCompile 'org.codehaus.jackson:jackson-mapper-asl:1.8.5'

-Now we can change the step "When" in our story and use a JSON-String instead of two separate parameters:
+Now we can change the step "When..." in the story and use a JSON-String instead of two separate parameters:

     ...
     When Contact {"lastname":"Severin", "owner":"umeier"} is deleted
     ...

-Now we can delete the methods getOwner() and getLastname() and replace them with a method toBeDeleted():
+After we have changed the story, we must also change the value of the @When-Annotation in order to make it still match.
+Both parameters "owner" and "lastname" are now delivered by the method toBeDeleted() at once:

     	@Test
     	@When(value = "When Contact $toBeDeleted is deleted")